Mental Well-being

 Crouse HelpPeople

-Crouse HelpPeople Employee Assistance Program offers confidential assistance to Crouse Health and Crouse Medical Practice employees and immediate family members. .
-HelpPeople is available for in-person or telehealth counseling and consulting appointments to address mental health or substance use concerns and support you in achieving your wellness goals.
-Call 315-470-7447 or 800-777-6110 for information or an appointment
+Crouse HelpPeople Employee Assistance Program offers FREE and confidential assistance to Crouse Health and Crouse Medical Practice employees and immediate family members.
+Consider talking over any difficulty that you might have with a professional counselor.
+Call 315-470-7447 or 800-777-6110 for information or an appointment.

 Mental Health Issues